cflinspach/parse_logs/README.md

 # parse_logs.pl
 Check plugin for Icinga2 that parses logs and counts the occurrences of a string.
 Also collects and displays logs from IcingaWeb2

-Currently only works with Cisco and Extreme devices but more to come.
+Tested with Cisco, Brocade and Extreme.

 # Installation
-Requires Net::Telnet, Net::Telnet::Cisco, Net::OpenSSH, File::ReadBackwards
+Requires Net::Telnet, Net::Telnet::Cisco, Net::OpenSSH, File::ReadBackwards, Expect

 You can change the directory logs are stored in by editing line 26 (`my $fileDir = '/var/www/html/parse_logs/';`)